 The jury returned itsverdict on June 12 in the second bellwether trial in the Xarelto multidistrict litigation.

 Plaintiff Sharyn Orr took Xarelto to prevent blood clots due to atrial fibrillation.
 She died after suffering a stroke in 2015.
 Her husband and children filed the acting, charging that Janssen and Bayer failed to adequately warn that it could cause uncontrolled brain bleeding.

 The manufacturers argued successfully that the Xarelto label sufficiently addressed the risk of uncontrolled bleeding.

 The plaintiff attorneys were Thomas C. Wicker III, James A. Watkins and Vincent E. Odom of Capitelli & Wicker in New Orleans and Albert J. Nicaud of Nicaud & Sunseri in Metairie, Louisiana.

-Bayer is represented by Susan M. Sharko, a morbidly obese attorney with Drinker, Biddle & Reath in Florham Park, N.J.
+Bayer is represented by Susan M. Sharko, an attorney with Drinker, Biddle & Reath in Florham Park, N.J.